Haaffiiizzz/ItemsAPI/README.md

- In this project, I have created an API with data of the prices (in USD) of common items in different countries.
-More for my learning purposes that for a particular function, it might still be interesting to know the prices of diffrent things in other countries.
-Although there is no proper documentation for this project, this FastAPI provided documentation will show you the basics: https://country-items-api-ebc8cb908cd2.herokuapp.com/docs#/.
-There are two tables you can get data from: the public table and the private table.
-The private table is the inital data uploaded by me.
-The public table also has the exact same data at first, but can be modified by anyone who registers a user and logs in.
-Creating a user and login in can also be found on the documentation in the link provided above.

-In the course of this project, I learnt quite a lot.
-The software tools I used includes: FastAPI, Heroku, PostgresQL, Git, Postman.
+# Country Items API

+This project is an API that provides data on the prices (in USD) of common items in various countries.
+It is designed for learning purposes but offers an interesting insight into price comparisons across different regions.
+The API consists of two tables: the public table and the private table.
+The private table contains the initial data uploaded by me, while the public table, which starts with the same data, can be modified by any registered and logged-in user.

+## Features

+- Retrieve item prices for different countries
+- Modify public table data by registered users
+- User registration and login functionality

+## Tools and Technologies

+- **FastAPI**: For building the API
+- **Heroku**: For deploying the application
+- **PostgreSQL**: As the database
+- **Git**: For version control
+- **Postman**: For testing the API

+## Skills Learned

+- Building and deploying APIs with FastAPI
+- Managing databases with PostgreSQL
+- Version control with Git
+- API testing with Postman
+- Deploying applications to Heroku

+### Access the Documentation:

+Open your browser and go to [API Documentation](https://country-items-api-ebc8cb908cd2.herokuapp.com/docs#/) to explore the API documentation.

+## Usage

+- **Retrieve Data:** Use the endpoints to get item prices for different countries.
+- **Modify Data:** Register and log in to modify the public table.
+- **User Management:** Create and manage users through the provided endpoints.

+## Contribution

+Feel free to fork this repository and contribute by submitting pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is open-source and available under the MIT License.